BYLAWS OF THE NATIONAL ASSOCIATION OF STATE WORKFORCE AGENCIES

 Committee chairs and vice chairs shall be appointed for one (1) year, with the vice chair ascending to chair.
 It is preferable that the chair and vice chair shall be administrators or deputy administrators of member agencies.
 Chairs may not serve successive terms as the chair, but may be re-selected as vice chair.

-In addition to the chair and vice chair, each committee of the membership shall have a technical vice chair who shall be an individual from a member state who holds a non-politically appointed position in a member agency.
-The technical vice chair shall be appointed by the President-elect, upon recommendation from the chair, for a term of three (3) years, and may serve unlimited terms.
+In addition to the chair and vice chair, each committee of the membership may have a technical vice chair who shall be an individual from a member state who holds a non-politically appointed position in a member agency.
+Any technical vice chair shall be appointed by the Board Chair-elect, upon recommendation from the committee chair, for a term of three (3) years, and may serve unlimited terms.
 The purpose of the technical vice chair is to provide subject matter expertise and continuity.

-Vacancies on committees shall be filled from the appropriate region by the President.
-The President shall fill vacancies occurring among committee chairs and the President-Elect shall fill vacancies occurring among vice chairs and technical chairs.
+Vacancies on committees shall be filled from the appropriate region by the Board Chair.
+The Board Chair shall fill vacancies occurring among committee chairs and the Board Chair-Elect shall fill vacancies occurring among vice chairs and technical chairs.

 Section 1 - Statements.